michalsvorc/documents/aws/frameworks/terraform.md

 Notes:

-Needs connection to an account to initialize resources even for local commands.
+Needs connection to an account to initialize resources.
+Applies to local commands as well.

 #### AWS SAM Accelerate

 - [Overview](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/using-sam-cli-sync.html)
 - [Blogpost](https://aws.amazon.com/blogs/compute/accelerating-serverless-development-with-aws-sam-accelerate/)

+`sam sync` deploys or updates all infrastructure and code, but bypasses the AWS CloudFormation changeset process.
+`sam sync --code` command can also synchronize code changes to the cloud without updating the infrastructure.
 The `--code` flag works only for services:

 - AWS::Serverless::Function